gierens/dotfiles/README.md

 # dotfiles
 Well, as the name says, dotfiles!
+I'm using stow for managing them.